 Think what it would be like for a musician, for example, to study music for eternity in a body as strong and quick as needed for the particular instrument, and that never grew tired!
 Can you imagine what kind of music he or she would be producing after a few thousand years?

 How many inventions would Thomas Edison have produced if he still were alive?
 What kind of spiritual understanding will the Apostle Paul have at the end of the thousand-year Kingdom Age?

 It is death, the absence of the Life of God, that prevents the development of the human personality.
 The Lord Jesus, who Himself is the Resurrection and the Life, came that we might have eternal life and have it in ever greater abundance.

-And they shall see his face; and his name shall be in their foreheads.
+They shall see His face, and His name shall be on their foreheads.
 (Revelation 22:4)

 It would not be possible for any believer, in the present hour, to pass from the earth into the spirit realm and then stand before the Face of God.
 The purpose of the thousand-year Kingdom Age, as we understand it, is to prepare us for an unheard of privilege—to see the Face of the Father!

 Perhaps Moses saw the Face of God.
 Moses’ face was transfigured so he had to wear a veil when he came back from the Holy of Holies.
 The flesh of his face had been slain and replaced with eternal life.